Monster Hunter Wilds Endgame Guide: What to Do After the Story

 Phase 5: Title Update Content

-Capcom has been feeding Wilds with major content drops every few months.
-Here’s what each added and why it matters for progression:
+Capcom has been adding major content drops to Wilds.
+Here’s what matters for progression:

 The Optimal Path (TL;DR)

-3. Grind to HR100 through Investigations and Side Missions.
+- Grind to HR 100 through Investigations and Side Missions.

-6. Take on Gogmazios (HR100+ required).
+- Take on Gogmazios siege (HR 100+).
 Upgrade Artians to Gogmazios tier.

-7. Challenge Arch-Tempered Arkveld with your best gear.
+- Challenge AT Arkveld with your best gear.

 Gear Tips That Save You Time